sheatsley/models/README.md

     least [lazy
     modules](https://pytorch.org/docs/stable/generated/torch.nn.modules.lazy.LazyModuleMixin.html)
-    are here to save us from that). _Auto-batching_ is a feature within all `dlm.models` classes that attempts to find the maximal batch size for three use cases: training, inference, and crafting adversarial examples.
-Upon model initialization, if `auto_batch` is `True`, then, on `fit`, the `max_batch_size` subroutine is called.
-This subroutine performs binary search (by catching exceptions) over these three use cases with randomly generated data of varying batch sizes.
+    are here to save us from that). _Auto-batching_ is a feature within all `dlm.models` classes that attempts to find the maximal batch size for a specified memory utilization in three use scenarios: training, inference, and crafting adversarial examples.
+Upon model initialization, if `auto_batch` is nonzero, then, on `fit`, the `find_max_batch` subroutine is called.
+This subroutine performs binary search on GPU memory utilization (parameterized by `auto_batch`) over these three use cases with randomly generated data of varying batch sizes.
 Once the batch sizes are determined, the model is trained normally, and any interactions with the model are subsequently batched to the appropriate size (based on whether the model,